meta-is-beta/horadric-helper/README.md

   iconUrl?: String;

   // Required
-  // Object which describes all properties of item or passive you want to display or string with raw item data.
+  // Object which describes all properties of item or passive you want to display
+  // or string with raw item data from the game or PoB.
   data: PoeItem | PoePassive | String;

   // Optional